 Next stop, Salsa Verde!
 This purple tomatillo yields a sharper and sweeter flavor than the classic green tomatillo.
 Harvest when husks have split and skins have achieved a deep purple hue.
 The flavor is superb when eaten right from the plant.
 Try adding a twist to your kabobs with this grilled gem.

-The tomato-like fruit, resembling Chinese lanterns, grows to about 2 inches inside a papery husk and is considered the source of the “piquant” flavor in authentic Mexican cuisine.
-Harvest green fruits when their papery husks split for a great salsa verde, or allow them to turn slightly yellow for a tangy, nutty, raw snack.
-Verde has been a standout for the sweetest flesh in many trials.
+A prized, very high yielding and large-fruited tomatillo!
+The 3- to 4- ounce tomato-like fruit are considered the source of the “piquant” flavor in authentic Mexican cuisine.
+Harvest the apple-green fruits when their papery husks split for a great salsa verde.
 Can be stored for 1 to 2 months in a cool, dry place.

 An HEIRLOOM with plentiful clusters of juicy, beautiful, dusky, black and deep-red tomatoes that fully merits a place in your garden and on the dinner table.
 Flavor is complex, full, rich and sweet.